Careers360 Logo

 Answer:

-a) In the open circulatory system, blood is pumped out the heart, and the cells and tissues are directly bathed whereas, in the closed circulatory system, the blood
+a) In the open circulatory system, blood is pumped out of the heart, and the cells and tissues are directly bathed whereas, in the closed circulatory system, the blood

 whereas Scolidon and most mammals fall into the category of viviparous.